|Nutrition Facts (per serving)|

-This wonderful recipe is perfect any time of year, but is especially good for a Thanksgiving dinner for just a few people.
-There's no point in cooking a huge turkey for only two or three people unless you like having pounds of leftover meat (and some people do!).
+This wonderful recipe is perfect any time of year, but is especially good for a holiday dinner for just a few people.
+There's no point in cooking a huge holiday turkey for only two or three people unless you like having pounds of leftover meat (and some people do!).

 The turkey is cooked from the frozen state in this recipe.
 If you have someone in your family who is in a group that is high risk for food poisoning (elderly, very young, pregnant, or with a chronic illness), this may not be the one for you.
 Food safety experts recommend that frozen meats should not be cooked in the slow cooker because the meat can warm up too gradually and bacteria can grow in the product.

 Please note the different cooking times if you're using a bone-in or boneless breast.
 And whenever you are serving any type of poultry, always check the final internal temperature with a reliable meat thermometer; it should be 165 F at the thickest part.